-Now is your chance to turn what you’ve learned into a unique session that will build your reputation and improve the construction community.
-Be a part of CONSTRUCT 2019, submit a proposal today!
+Now is your chance to turn what you’ve learned into a unique session that will build your reputation and improve the design and construction community.

 Here’s what our participants are looking for: